New in version 5.0.

 [run] dynamic_context = test_function

 Each test function you run will be considered a separate dynamic context, and coverage data will be segregated for each.
-A test function is any function whose names starts with “test”.
+A test function is any function whose name starts with “test”.

 If you have both a static context and a dynamic context, they are joined with a pipe symbol to be recorded as a single string.